PhemcodeJay/SalesPilot-NodeJs/README.md

 php -S localhost:8000
 Access the application at http://localhost:8000.

+Start the local server using NODEJS built-in server or your preferred server setup.
+Update the node modules in the project folder before starting the server bash
+Copy code
+npm start
+Access the application at http://localhost:5000.

 **Usage**
 Upon accessing the application, you will be prompted to log in.
 Once logged in, navigate through the various sections to manage sales, inventory, customers, staff, and suppliers.
 Utilize the analytics dashboard to monitor performance metrics and generate reports.

 **API Documentation**
-For developers looking to integrate with or extend SalesPilot, detailed API documentation is available in the docs directory.
+For developers looking to integrate with or extend SalesPILOT, detailed API documentation is available in the docs directory.
 This includes endpoints for managing products, sales, customers, and analytics.

 **Contributing**
 Contributions are welcome!
-If you'd like to contribute to SalesPilot, please follow these steps:
+If you'd like to contribute to SalesPILOT, please follow these steps:

 **Fork the repository**
 Create a new branch (git checkout -b feature/YourFeature).